CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 ### 1.2 Life cycle

 A number of measures have to be implemented for the electrotechnical cabling, starting with the planning through the implementation to the operation.
 The steps that should be taken and the actions that should be followed in each step are listed below.
-As with the building, it should also be noted here that the possibilities of influence when moving into an existing building are significantly lower, even when securing the wiring, than when constructing a new building.
+As with the building, it should also be noted here that the possibilities of influencing the move into an already existing building are significantly lower, even when securing the cabling, than when constructing a new building.

 ** planning and conception **